marq24/emacberry.com/gpslogger.md

 keep track of the commute sessions using:
 - AutoSTART when I am leaving home/work
 - Make use of the Barometer Sensor to capture realistic elevation profiles
-- Recording additionally to my position my heartrate, cadence, left & right power and shifting events
+- Recording additionally to my position my heart rate, cadence, left & right power and shifting events
 - Using OFFLINE OpenStreetMap data (*.map files)
 - Announcements of Turn Instructions and upcoming climbs
 - Interval Text to speech announcements for total distance, total time, sector time, average speed and remaining